1) What are you writing at the moment?

-Yes!
-E‑mail me a photograph of your good self with a copy of Empire of the Waves and I will send you a signed limited edition Empire of the Waves postcard with a personal note.
+Why, yes!
+E‑mail me your contact details and I will send you a signed Empire of the Waves postcard with a personal note.

 Send to: firstname.lastname@example.org

 If you want a book signed, come along to meet me at an event!
-Otherwise, e-mail me and we can arrange something.
+Or email me, and we can arrange something via mail.